Strata Management Services in Vancouver

 What is a Strata Management company, and how can one help my community or building?

 The Strata Manager (or what we refer to as Community Manager) works on behalf of the owners to protect their collective investment (ie. an entire housing corporation or strata building), made up of a bunch of individually owned units.
-We have a great visual infographic that explains what a Strata Manager does here: https://tribemgmt.com/blog/property-management-what-is-it.
+We have a great visual infographic that explains what a Strata Manager does here: Property Management - What Is It?.

 The strata management company provides services that include financial management, building maintenance through selected third-party vendors, community management and communication.
-You can learn more about the services we provide to our communities on https://tribemgmt.com/strata-management.
+You can learn more about the services we provide to our communities on Strata Management Services.

 Why is Tribe any different from other property management companies?